 #3 Thorough planning

 A fully documented roadmap with each stage explained.
-Since digital transformation is a highly complex, prolonged, and most likely expensive process, it’s better to undergo it in stages.
+Since digital transformation in a logistics company is a highly complex, prolonged, and most likely expensive process, it’s better to undergo it in stages.
 For a reference, you can use the following stages:

 - Educate your employees.
 We’ll repeat this as many times as necessary: it’s important to prepare your staff for what’s to be commenced.
 Tell the people what will happen, why, and how.
 Share with them your vision and ensure no one will try and sabotage the process.
 Some people will most probably need extra convincing and explaining.